ImageMagick/Usage-Markdown/files/index.md

 #### Video decoder delegate using 'ffmpeg'

-For example here is a delegate published by Mikko Koppanen, on his [Mikko’s blog](http://valokuva.org/) site.
+For example, here is a delegate published by Mikko Koppanen, on his [Mikko’s blog](http://valokuva.org/) site.
 Add this to your personal "`delegates.xml`" file in "`.magick`" directory of your home...

 ~~~{.skip}